behave/behave-django/README.rst

 *behave-django* is `tested against`_ the officially supported combinations of Python and Django (Django 4.2, 5.0, 5.1, 5.2 on Python 3.9 through 3.14).

-*behave-django* requires a few newer features of *behave* and hence installs a recent unreleased version of `behave`_ as a dependency.
+Installs the latest stable version of `behave`_ as a dependency.

 .. docs-marker